QuantumTarantino/ethereum_resources/README.md

 ## Getting Started

-In this repository you will find all kinds of resources with which you can learn and improve your skills on DAPPs development for Ethereum network.
+In this repository you will find the main resources with which you can learn and improve your skills on DAPPs development for Ethereum network.
+I do not try to make an extensive repository, my idea is condense resources into the best ones to improve and make you a good developer.
 I will be updating periodically as soon as I find a good resource to add here.
 Feel free to send [pull requests](https://github.com/QuantumTarantino/ethereum_dev_resources).
 Any suggestions will be evaluated to improve the quality of this repository.
 If you want you can contact me by [email](correo@alvaroarias.com)